chrisbrownie/flamingkeys.com/_posts/2013-09-12-sccm-2012-distribution-point-certificate-cannot-access-the-file-that-you-specified.md

   first_name: Chris
   last_name: Brown
 ---
-When trying to import a certificate into a SCCM 2012 distribution point, you may receive an error message: “Cannot access the file that you specified”.
+When trying to import a certificate into a SCCM 2012 distribution point, you may receive an error message: "Cannot access the file that you specified".
 This can occur even if you’ve specified a certificate on the local machine, and specified the correct password.
 It can even happen if you’re trying to change other configuration on a DP.

 ![]({{ site.baseurl }}/assets/sccmdp.png)